billy1234/sensor-stream/README.md

 ## Typescript

-This project is setup using typescript. all .ts files will be compiled using typescript.
+This project is setup using typescript.
+All .ts files will be compiled using typescript.

 ## First time setup